 This was a tough decision – with a clear answer.
 In 30 days, I would have no place to live unless I hustled.
 I looked at options in Chattanooga, but everything I looked at would cost me over $1,000 more monthly than the cabin.
 God couldn't have spoken more clearly.
 He had answered my mountain prayers, though in a way I could never have imagined.

-The next week-end, Ali and I drove to Boone, NC and then spent about two hours at the cabin.
+The next week-end, my daughter and I drove to Boone, NC and then spent about two hours at the cabin.
 It was not perfect.
 It was a 900 sq. ft. tiny house.
 (Interestingly, I had spent the last year watching "Tiny House Nation" and imagining whether I could downsize that extensively.)

 From cabin to the paved Highway 221, it is a 20-minute drive on an extremely crooked dusty dirt and gravel road.
-As I navigated the unexpected twists and turns, Ali said, "Mom, this cabin feels like you."
+As I navigated the unexpected twists and turns, my daughter said, "Mom, this cabin feels like you."
 We continued to talk all the way back, discussing the pros and cons.

 But there was no question.
 I had prayed "Thy will be done".
 This was God's will.

-In the next few days, we learned Ali and Jeff's loan was approved and they would be closing to move into their new 3-bedroom home on September 15.
+In the next few days, we learned my kids’ loan was approved and they would be closing to move into their new 3-bedroom home on September 15.
 I sent an email to the North Carolina realtor and made an offer on the cabin.
 We agreed to a price $15,000 less than the asking price and, after I made another trip to the cabin for six hours of multiple inspections, the sellers consented to my requests for removing furniture, fixing several issues, and we set to close on October 6.

-Ever since I became a mother, I had designated many of my mother's collectibles and furnishings for Ali.
+Ever since I became a mother, I had designated many of my mother's collectibles and furnishings for my daughte.
 I had done my best to organize my files and notes to ease passing my possessions along to Ali once I had passed.
 The timing of their moving to a new home throughout this entire adventure is another of God's blessings.
-I was able to give nearly all my furniture and collectibles to Ali and Jeff.
+I was able to give nearly all my furniture and collectibles to them.
 Their new home is completely furnished.
 And yes, I even parted with my baby grand piano, knowing I can enjoy it whenever I visit them.
 Once I am gone, I no longer have to worry about their managing the process of sorting through my stuff (except the two legal filing cabinets I brought to the cabin).
 And, the cabin may become a family retreat for future generations.